dustin-archive/new-mac-setup/README.md

 # 💻 new-mac-setup

-> Scripts to setup a new Mac
+> Scripts to setup a new Mac.